 Town Manager's Statement - This article would increase the reduction that senior citizens are allowed to work off a portion of their property taxes from the current \$1,250 the Town has adopted to \$1,500 to reflect changes in the minimum wage.
 The rate seniors earn by working for the Town is tied to the minimum wage.
 The motion for this article is a simple majority vote.

-ARTICLE 28: Relocation, Acceptance (and Discontinuance of portions) of Washington Street (DPW Director)
+ARTICLE 28: Relocation and Acceptance of Washington Street (DPW Director)